pitsomashilo/alx-low_level_programming/0x00-hello_world/README.md

 5-printf.c is a C program that prints exactly \"with proper grammer, but the outcome is a piece of art,\" followed by a newline

 6-size.c is a C program that prints the size of various types on the computer it is compiled and run on

+Advanced Tasks
+Script 100-intel generates the assembly code using Intel Syntax of a C program and saves it in an output file